BigMax900/starter-hugo-academic/content/authors/chuck-hao-wu/_index.md

 superuser: true
 user_groups: []
 ---
-I am an applied linguistics researcher and English teacher with a research interest in language acquisition and language teaching/pedagogy.
-I have taught several academic English modules during the past five years at undergraduate level.
+I am an applied linguistics researcher and English teacher with research interests in foreign language acquisition and learner psychology.
+I have taught several academic English modules during the past five years at the undergraduate level.